Verrazzano uses Kubernetes Role-Based Access Control (RBAC) to protect Verrazzano resources.

 To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles during installation, add the Subjects to the Verrazzano CR you use to install Verrazzano, as shown in the following example:

-apiVersion: install.verrazzano.io/v1alpha1 kind: Verrazzano metadata: name: my-verrazzano spec: ... security: adminSubjects: - name: admin-group kind: Group monitorSubjects: - name: view-group kind: Group ...
+apiVersion: install.verrazzano.io/v1beta1 kind: Verrazzano metadata: name: example-verrazzano spec: ... security: adminSubjects: - name: admin-group kind: Group monitorSubjects: - name: view-group kind: Group ...

 You can specify multiple subjects for both admin and monitor roles.
 You can also specify a subject or subjects for one role, but not the other.
 If no subjects are specified for a role, then the default binding subjects will be used.